Vibe Credit Union Showplace

-The Suburban Collection Showplace is a convention center in Novi, Michigan.
+The Vibe Credit Union Showplace is a convention center in Novi, Michigan.
 Located off Interstate 96, about 20 mi northwest of Detroit, it is the second-largest convention center in Metro Detroit (after Huntington Place).
 It is best known as the current location of the Michigan State Fair.

 History

 Novi Expo Center

 In the late 1980s, Irvin Yackness, the president of the Home Builders Association of Southeast Michigan, proposed the construction of a convention center in Detroit's suburbs to host the organization's expositions.
-He approahced Blair Bowman, a local attorney, to develop the proposed center.
+He approached Blair Bowman, a local attorney, to develop the proposed venue.
 In lieu of constructing a new facility, Bowman instead opted to lease a vacant warehouse near the I-96 interchange at Novi Road.

-Constructed in 1966 as a factory for the Adell Corporation, a manufacturer of automobile door guards, the warehouse was closed when its owner, Franklin Adell, moved the company to Texas in the 1980s.
+Originally constructed in 1966 as a factory for the Adell Corporation, a manufacturer of automobile door guards, the warehouse was closed when its owner, Franklin Adell, moved the company to Texas in the 1980s.
 Adell initially leased the building to Mohawk Liqueur, which used it to bottle Kahlúa for sale across the Midwest.
 When Mohawk moved out, Adell agreed to lease the building to Bowman.
 Following extensive renovations, the Novi Expo Center opened in the space in March 1992.

+The Novi Expo Center hosted the Novi Spring Home & Garden Show from 1999 to 2005, and the inaugural Gathering of the Juggalos from July 21–22, 2000.
+Motor City Comic Con was held annually at the Novi Expo Center beginning in 1994, moving to the new Rock Financial Showplace in 2005.

-In 1994, the Motorsports Hall of Fame of America subleased a space in the Expo Center to open a museum.
+In 1994, the Motorsports Hall of Fame of America subleased a space in the Expo Center to open a museum, which operated until 2009.